Accelerated B.A./M.S. or B.S./M.S. in Statistics & Data Science

 Spring - STAT 566 (Theory of Statistics, 3 units) & STAT 571B (Design of Experiments, 3 units)

 These four courses will prepare a student to pass the qualifying exam following the completion of that spring semester.
-In order to receive a MS degree in Statistics, a student must pass a Qualfiying Exam at the Master's Degree level.
+In order to receive a MS degree in Statistics & Data Science, a student must pass a Qualfiying Exam at the Master's Degree level.
 The exam, given in May and January, has two parts: theory (covering STAT 564 and 566) and methodology (covering STAT 571A and STAT 571B).
-Students would then complete the one remaining STAT core course STAT 688 (Statistical Consulting), 12 units of elective courses, and one advanced statistical course for a total of 18 units during their 5th year to graduate with their MS in Statistics.
+Students would then complete the one remaining STAT core course STAT 688 (Statistical Consulting), 12 units of elective courses, and one advanced statistical course for a total of 18 units during their 5th year to graduate with their MS in Statistics & Data Science.
 This amounts to 9 units in the fall and 9 units in the spring.
-Please see the coursework information for the Statistics MS program for more details.
-Contact GIDP-Stat@email.arizona.edu (Senior Program Coordinator, Statistics GIDP) with any questions.
+Please see the program handbook (under Current Graduate Students Resources) for more details.
+Contact the Statistics & Data Science GIDP Program Coordinator with any questions - see above.

 The undergraduate mathematics major has several emphases which could work with the Accelerated Master's Degree.
-For students who wish to pursue doctoral studies in Statistics, the Probability & Statistics emphases would be the most appropriate.
-For students who do not plan to pursue graduate studies in Statistics beyond the accelerated MS degree, the General/Applied emphasis could be selected.
+For students who wish to pursue doctoral studies in Statistics, the Probability & Statistics emphasis would be the most appropriate.
+For students who do not plan to pursue graduate studies in Statistics beyond the accelerated MS degree, the Statistics & Data Science major or the General/Applied emphasis could be selected.